Chart Color Schemes

 Population growth drivers in Hawthorn East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Hawthorn East statistical area (Lv2) was estimated to be around 16,478 as of November 2025.
-This represents an increase of 1,644 people since the 2021 Census, which reported a population of 14,834.
-The latest resident population estimate by AreaSearch, based on examination of ERP data release from ABS in June 2024 and validated new addresses since the Census date, was 16,364.
-This results in a density ratio of 4,735 persons per square kilometer, placing Hawthorn East (SA2) in the top 10% of national locations assessed by AreaSearch.
-The area's population growth rate of 11.1% since the 2021 Census exceeded both the SA3 area average (7.3%) and the national average.
-Overseas migration contributed approximately 91.0% to overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+By Feb 2026, the estimated population of Hawthorn East was around 16,480, showing an increase of 1,646 people since the 2021 Census.
+The 2021 Census reported a population of 14,834 in the suburb.
+This growth is inferred from AreaSearch's estimation of the resident population at 16,363 as of June 2024, along with an additional 137 validated new addresses since the Census date.
+The population density was calculated at 4,735 persons per square kilometer, placing Hawthorn East in the top 10% nationally according to AreaSearch.
+The suburb's growth rate of 11.1% exceeded both the SA3 area average (7.4%) and the national average since the 2021 Census.
+Overseas migration contributed approximately 91.0% of overall population gains in recent periods, although natural growth and interstate migration also played positive roles.

-AreaSearch's projections for Hawthorn East (SA2) are based on ABS/Geoscience Australia data released in 2024 using a base year of 2022.
-For areas not covered by this data, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on these projections, the area is expected to grow by 2,332 persons by 2041, reflecting an increase of 13.6% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on these projections, Hawthorn East is expected to increase by approximately 2,334 persons to the year 2041, reflecting a total increase of 13.5% over the 17-year period.

 Frequently Asked Questions - Population